mattermost/docs/source/administration/compliance-export.rst

 1. Go to **System Console > Advanced > Compliance Export (Beta)**.
 2. Enable compliance exports, then set the start time of the daily scheduled compliance export job.
 Choose a time when fewer people are using your system.
 Must be a 24-hour time stamp in the form HH:MM.
 3. Set the export file format.
-Currently, export format to Actiance XML is supported, but support for the GlobalRelay EML format and the Mattermost CSV format is scheduled for a future release.
+Currently, export format to Actiance XML and GlobalRelay EML are supported, but support for the Mattermost CSV format is scheduled for a future release.
 4. Save the settings.
 You’re now all set!

 The compliance exports do not contain posts sent before the feature was enabled, but you can export past history via the ``export`` :doc:`command line tool <command-line-tools>`.
 Posts made prior to upgrading to Mattermost v4.5 will have less accurate channel member history information.